A fixed-parameter tractable algorithm for combinatorial filter reduction

 Both $G_\struct{F}$ and $\zipcoll{Z}_\struct{F}$ are clearly polynomial in the size of~$\struct{F}$.
-Then, a minimizer of $\struct{F}$ can be obtained from the solution to the minimum zipped vertex cover problem, \mzcc{G_\struct{F}}{\zipcoll{Z}_\struct{F}}: \begin{lemma}[\cite{zhang20cover}] Any \fm{\struct{F}}\!\! can be converted an \mzcc{G_\struct{F}}{\zipcoll{Z}_\struct{F}} in polynomial time; hence \mzccp is \nphard. \end{lemma} Though we skip the details, the proof in~\cite{zhang20cover} of the preceding also gives an efficient way to construct a deterministic filter from the minimum cardinality clique cover.
+Then, a minimizer of $\struct{F}$ can be obtained from the solution to the minimum zipped vertex cover problem, \mzcc{G_\struct{F}}{\zipcoll{Z}_\struct{F}}: \begin{lemma}[\cite{zhang20cover}] Any \fm{\struct{F}}\!\! can be converted to an \mzcc{G_\struct{F}}{\zipcoll{Z}_\struct{F}} in polynomial time; hence \mzccp is \nphard. \end{lemma} Though we skip the details, the proof in~\cite{zhang20cover} of the preceding lemma also gives an efficient way to construct a deterministic filter from the minimum cardinality clique cover.

 As a final point on the connection of these two problems, combinatorial filters generate `most' graphs.
 Specifically, \cite{zhang23general} proves that some filter $\struct{F}$ realizes $G$ as its constraint graph $G_{\struct{F}}$ if and only if either: (1) the graph $G$ has at least two connected components, or (2) $G$ is a complete graph.